Pauli crystal melting in shaken optical traps: Conclusions

 For each setup, we have calculated the configuration density and recognition function to quantify the melting process.
 By observing how the configuration density and the recognition function change with time, we classified the systems in different traps as melting or non-melting.
 The melting of Pauli crystals was not observed in the perfect isotropic harmonic trap.
 For the other traps with imperfections, the melting of Pauli crystals observed experimentally was reproduced successfully.

 To explore the reason for the melting, we have first investigated the relationship between the system energy and the melting process.
 We have shown that the melting of Pauli crystals is not a direct result of an increase in system energy.
 For instance, in a non-melting system the total energy can be much larger than in a melting system.
 We have instead found the mechanism for the melting process in the excitation spectrum calculated from the autocorrelation functions via Floquet theory.
 In the isotropic, non-melting system, the many-body wave function is dominated by the ground state and the time-dependent configuration density still maintains its correlations and geometric structure.
 In the melting systems, instead, the trap imperfections cause energy splittings which facilitate the population of new quasienergy states with small energy differences.
 These are the quasienergy states involved in the excitation process and loss of coherence: the contribution of the ground state to the dynamics is diminished and the wave function dynamically becomes a superposition of different quasienergy states.
 Hence, the characteristic geometric structure of the Pauli crystal in the ground state does not dominate in the configuration density anymore and melting occurs.
 Our study sheds light into the geometric and dynamical mechanisms that lead to Pauli crystal melting and should help devise experimental protocols that prolong the lifetime of Pauli crystals.
 Reducing geometric distortions of the trap will substantially increase the stability and duration of the Pauli crystal phase.
-As the correlation configuration of Pauli crystals is caused by the Pauli exclusion principle, another natural question to ask is how the structure of the Pauli crystal is modified when the Pauli exclusion competes with other interactions between fermions.
-Another interesting future research question would be to investigate the effect of the statistics on the correlation structures of Pauli crystals by studying interacting bosonic particles.
-Our results show that many-body correlations offer a very rich phenomenology to explore and that dynamical excitations play a crucial role for the stability of crystalline phases of matter of quantum gases.
+We also remark that, since the MCTDH method is completely general, the study of melting mechanism can be extended to interacting fermionic, bosonic and multicomponent indistinguishable particles as well.
+As the correlation configuration of Pauli crystals is caused by the Pauli exclusion principle, one natural question to ask is how the structure of the Pauli crystal is modified when the Pauli exclusion competes with other interactions between fermions.
+Another interesting future research question would be whether structures similar to Pauli crystals could be reproduced in interacting bosonic systems, since repulsive interactions between bosonic particles might lead to a dynamical behavior similar to that of noninteracting fermionic systems.
+Therefore, our study about the effect of statistics on correlation structures could give a new insight into the dynamical formation of structures such as star patterns \cite{maity2020}, Faraday waves \cite{staliunas2002}, and fireworks \cite{fu2018}.
+In summary, our results show that many-body correlations offer a very rich phenomenology to explore and that dynamical excitations play a crucial role for the stability of crystalline phases of matter of quantum gases.